barronwei/idyllic-app/progress.md

 ### Bugs

-- Basic popup modal text is not centered
+- Basic popup modal text is not centered beyond one line
 - Basic popup modal has no exit button

 ### Todo